 scammers. scammers galore.

-In recent months, I’m noticing that Upwork has become even more inundated with scammers, if that’s possible.
+In recent months, I’ve noticed that Upwork has become even more inundated with scammers, if that’s possible.
 I think it’s because Upwork has gotten a tad too big for its britches.
 At this point, it is the largest freelancer platform and it’s been around for quite some time.

 And until Upwork does just that, I’m taking a break from their platform.